Where We Be

 UNESCO apparently agrees that ramshackle and

-beautiful can go together because large parts of
+beautiful can go hand-in-hand, because large

-Site, including Cerro Alegre, Cerro Conception,
+Heritage Site, including Cerro Alegre, Cerro

-the city.
+flatter part of the city.

 Looking across Valparaiso at another hill blanketed by colorful, ramshackle homes